16 Bad Habits Intelligent Men Tend to Have in Common

 Envato Elements

-All that brainpower doesn’t always translate to emotional smarts.
-These men might be baffled by social cues or struggle to empathise.
-They can come across as cold or insensitive, not because they don’t care, but because they’re not fluent in the language of emotions.
+All that brainpower doesn’t always translate to being good with people.
+These men might be baffled by subtle social cues or struggle to empathise when someone is having an emotional crisis.
+They can come across as cold or even insensitive, not because they’re heartless, but because they’re trying to solve an emotional problem with logic, which is like trying to fix a clock with a hammer.

 12. They can be overly competitive.